How to Find Blog Topics for ANY Website {9 Methods with Complete Steps}

 • Blog topics that could be bringing them business.

-• Type of content that are helping them do well in Google search
+• Type of content that is helping them do well in Google search

-• Additional relevant keywords for you to target in your blogs and in service pages of your website.
+• Additional relevant keywords for you to target in your blogs and on service pages of your website.

 finding top ranking pages of competitor by traffic using Semrush tool

-If you do not have access to the subscription of these tools, you can harvest URLs of the competitors using their sitemap or with the “site” search operator.
+If you do not have access to the subscription of these tools, you can harvest competitors’ URLs using their sitemap or with the “site” search operator.

-For using competitor’s sitemap for blog topics, you can put domain.com/sitemap.xml or domain.com/sitemap_index.xml in the search bar.
-If you cannot make out much from the sitemap that is visible to you, you can use any online tool for extracting URLs from your competitor’s website.
+To use a competitor’s sitemap for blog topics, you can put domain.com/sitemap.xml or domain.com/sitemap_index.xml in the search bar.
+If you cannot make out much from the visible sitemap, you can use any online tool to extract URLs from your competitor’s website.

-Other alternative to buying a subscription is to use the free Ahref website traffic checker tool, put in the domain and just scroll down to see a few of the top pages for free.
+Another alternative to buying a subscription is to use the free Ahref website traffic checker tool.
+Enter the domain and scroll down to see a few of the top pages for free.

 find top pages of a website for finding blog topics for free.